Access to Motor Vehicle Register information is determined by the type of information being requested and the reason for requesting the information.

 update the addresses of people whose names are already on the roll.

-The Motor Vehicle Traders Sellers Programme enables the Ministry of Business, Innovation and Employment to identify people who have sold more than six motor vehicles in a 12-month period and are not registered as motor vehicle traders.
+The Motor Vehicle Traders Sellers Programme enables the Ministry of Business, Innovation and Employment (MBIE) to identify people who have sold more than six motor vehicles in a 12-month period and are not registered as motor vehicle traders.